 How Different Weather Conditions Affect Your HVAC System

 Here in Ohio, we experience nearly every weather condition Mother Nature can throw at us - sometimes all in one week!
-While transitioning through seasons this Spring, we’ve seen our share of snow, rain, severe weather and high winds sweeping through the area.
+While we begin to think about transitioning through the seasons, we’ve seen our share of snow, rain, severe weather and high winds sweeping through the area.

 What impact does this weather have on your home, especially on your heating and cooling system?